Archeia by continuumg

 - The Scavengers

 In this timeline, humanity extended the borders of the great city well beyond the size that it reached in the other timelines.
 Unfortunately, the infrastructure and technology of that time could not save the people from an unknown cataclysm of massive proportions that put humanity on the brink of extinction.
 That was hundreds of years ago.
-In the present, Humanity has become a loose collection of mostly nomadic tribes that scavenge relics of the past to sustain their society.
+In the present, Humanity has become a loose collection of semi-nomadic tribes that scavenge relics of the past to sustain their society.

 Recently active cards: (all recent activity)